sean-lamont/bait/_docs/end_to_end.md

 title: "End-to-End Proving Loop"
 ---

-Currently a work in progress, the End-to-End experiment aims to provide an implementation of the abstract AI-ITP setup outlined in
+Currently a work in progress, the End-to-End experiment aims to provide an implementation of the abstract [AI-ITP setup.](https://sean-lamont.github.io/bait/#system-overview)
-Figure 1 of our paper ~BAIT.

 The experiment takes as input the Tactic Model, Search Model and Environment.
 It runs the specified model on proofs in the environment, collecting the proof logs.